iwoork/homeforpup/apps/mobile-app/DOGS_ENDPOINT_FIX.md

 The dogs listing endpoint should be **public** (browsable without authentication) because:

-1. ✅ Adopters need to browse dogs without logging in
+1. ✅ Dog Parents need to browse dogs without logging in
 2. ✅ SEO and discoverability
 3. ✅ Better user experience (browse first, login to contact)
 4. ✅ The Lambda already handles optional auth (shows more data if authenticated)